 THEO4550.
 Systematic Theology I (3) THEO4560.
 Systematic Theology II (3) THEO4570.
 Systematic Theology III (3) Additional 6 credits in 4000-level courses in biblical literature (BIBL), Greek exegesis (GREK), Hebrew exegesis (HEBR), and/or theology (THEO) Bachelor of Arts, Christian Ministry Objective: This major prepares students to go directly into ministry after graduation.
 The Christian Ministry major provides the educational requirements for ordination as an elder in the Church of the Nazarene.
 The requirements of other denominations may be met through the selection of elective courses.
-Graduates of the Christian Ministry major with ministerial standing will demonstrate the following program outcomes: - 1.
-Students will know the general content and purposes of the major divisions of the Bible and the relationship between the Testaments. - 2.
-Students will understand and apply principles of biblical hermeneutics by exegeting passages of Scripture, using forms of biblical criticism and relating their work to other theological disciplines. - 3.
-Students will value and relate Scripture to their own spiritual growth and to life situations, particularly in the context of the Church's pastoral practices. - 4.
-Students will know and describe key themes of Wesleyan theology within the thought and history of the Christian Church: the attributes of the Triune God, Incarnation, the condition and hope for humanity and creation, the loving and saving nature of the divine-human relationship, the meaning of holiness, and the call to character and service for followers of Christ. - 5.
-Students will integrate Wesleyan theology with pastoral theology to construct and develop a theology of worship, preaching, sacraments, leadership, and ministry. - 6.
-Students will serve as creative and redemptive agents by participating in the Church and by valuing all persons and creation through practicing love and stewardship. - 7.
-Students will explain and construct sophisticated philosophical arguments, both orally and in writing, critically evaluating arguments using principles of sound reasoning from both formal and informal logic. - 8.
-Students will identify and define key themes within the history of Western philosophy. - 9.
-Students will know and develop biblical, historical, cultural/sociological, and theological principles for the practices of ministry: constructing sermons and lessons, designing and leading worship, responding to the need of her/his congregation, initiating and fostering congregational health, building congregational leaders, and analyzing and constructing a plan to reach the community. - 10.
-Students will know and describe how to lead, disciple, evangelize, and equip the Church for ministry. - 11.
-Students will display a growing personal and spiritually transformed life valuing personal, pastoral, and professional integrity in serving as an example of holiness of heart and life.
 Requirements: 19 foundational credits, which also meet general education requirements and 59 core credits.
 Foundational Courses: These courses from the general education offerings are required as foundational to the major: BIBL1100.
 Introduction to Biblical Studies (3) COMM1210.
 Introduction to Public Speaking (3) PHIL2020.
 Ethics (3) PSYC1550.
 Introduction to Psychology (3) THEO2100.
-Introduction to Christian Theology (3) THEO3630.
+Introduction to Christian Theology (3) THE03630.
 Exploring Western World Religious Traditions (3); or, THEO3640.
 Exploring Eastern World Religious Traditions (3) THEO4900.
 Religion Capstone (1) Core Courses: